mackorone/mackorone.github.io/_posts/2023-12-06-1password-service-accounts.md

 essentially a key for accessing *all* of my passwords.
 But it turns out you can configure service accounts to only have access to specific vaults, so I created a dedicated vault containing *only* the secrets needed by the piece of software.
-As before, only the relevant secrets are accessible within the session.
+Thus, as before, only the relevant secrets are accessible within the session.

-As the saying goes, "All problems in computer science can be solved by another level of indirection."
+In conclusion, as the saying goes, "All problems in computer science can be solved by another level of indirection."